rigalves/clean-data-assignment/CodeBook.md

 * mean(): Mean value
 * std(): Standard deviation

-There are 86 combination of the signals with the mean and std calculations.
+There are 86 combination of the signals with the mean and std calculations **(all those values being numeric)**.
 This is an excerpt of those combinations:
 ```{r }
 tail(names(finalDataSet),15)